Oktopost/oktopost-ui/docs/TIP.md

 ```HTML
 <b>Title</b>Lorem ipsum dolor sit amet
 ```
+List of allowed tags is limited by sanitizer.
+By default only few tags are allowed.
+You can set your own sanitizer at any moment with `myTip.setSanitizer(mySanitizer)`.
+Sanitizer is supposed to have `sanitize(string)` method and return string.

 ### With Positioning
 The Tip component uses the [RoundPosition](POS.md) object for positioning.
 To override the default options, you can pass your own configurations, like so: